Documentation

 Each message replaces the target element’s content.
 The stream processes until the connection closes, then stops.
 No reconnection occurs by default.

-Stream Modes
+Stream Reconnection

 ...